shichao-an/notes/docs/csn/part1.md

 -1
 ```

 This output is incomprehensible.
 Even if `long` has a greater rank than `unsigned int`, they are both 32-bit integers in 32-bit systems, and `long` is unable to hold all values of `unsigned int`.
-Therefore, the compilter will convert both operands to `unsigned long`, which is the unsigned greater rank.
+Therefore, the compiler will convert both operands to `unsigned long`, which is the unsigned greater rank.
 For this reason the result of `(unsigned long)a` turns into a very big integer.

 > If the signedness is different and the signed operand's rank is greater than unsigned operand's rank.
 In this case, if the signed type can represent all values of the unsigned type, then the operand with the unsigned type is implicitly converted to the type of the signed operand.
 Otherwise, both operands undergo implicit conversion to the unsigned type counterpart of the signed operand's type.
 > <small>[Usual arithmetic conversions: 4)](http://en.cppreference.com/w/c/language/conversion#Usual_arithmetic_conversions)</small>